Dido and Aeneas: 20th- and 21st-century performances

 Dido and Aeneas premiered in the United States at the Plaza Hotel in New York City on 10 February 1923 performed by the girls of the Rosemary School, although The New York Times noted that "considerable liberties" had been taken with the score.
 A concert version with professional musicians organised by the Society of Friends of Music took place on 13 January 1924 at the New York City Town Hall, using a score edited by Artur Bodanzky, who also conducted the performance.

 As new critical editions of the score appeared, and with the revival of interest in Baroque music, the number of productions steadily increased.
 After Jonathan Miller's visit to Bornholm, Denmark, Dido was performed in 2007 at the Rønne Theatre, which had been built in 1823.
 Kevin Duggan conducted.
 Amongst the new productions of the opera in 2009, the 350th anniversary of Purcell's birth, were those staged by the De Nederlandse Opera, the Royal Opera, London, the Divertimento Baroque Opera Company, and Glimmerglass Opera in Cooperstown, New York.
 The Royal Opera production, which featured contemporary dance by Wayne McGregor Random Dance and animated effects by Mark Hatchard, formed part of a double bill with Handel's Acis and Galatea.
 In 2011 the opera was revived by City Wall Productions and set during World War II.
 A new Opera North production of the opera opened at Leeds Grand Theatre in February 2013.
 Opera Up Close performed a truncated version in 2011, setting it in an American high school in the 1950s.

 Adaptations

 A version of the opera adapted to modern dance was choreographed by the American Mark Morris, who originally danced both the roles of Dido and the Sorceress.
 It premiered on 11 March 1989 at the Théâtre Varia in Brussels.
 It has since been performed many times and was filmed in 1995 by Canadian director Barbara Willis Sweete, with Morris in the roles of Dido and the Sorceress.
 The production was subsequently seen at the Grand Théâtre in Luxembourg, Opéra national de Montpellier, and Sadler's Wells Theatre in London.
-In both the Morris and the Waltz adaptations, the characters are each portrayed by both a singer and a dancer, with the dancers onstage and the singers performing from the side of the stage or the orchestra pit.
+In the Morris adaptation, as well as another by Sasha Waltz, the characters are each portrayed by both a singer and a dancer, with the dancers on stage and the singers performing from the side of the stage or the orchestra pit.